Galway Wind Park

 The Local Fund represents around 50% of the overall Galway Wind Park Community Fund.
 The Local Fund supports projects focused on energy efficiency, safety, environmental sustainability, social sustainability, recreation and tourism, and education and skills development.

 In 2020, over €227,000 in funding was provided to 66 community groups based near the wind park, bringing to almost three-quarters of a million euro the total amount of funding that has been presented so far since the Local Fund was established in 2018.

 In addition to the Local Fund, the Community Fund also includes a Major Projects Fund, supporting larger-scale projects in the area, and a Scholarship Fund for local students.

 In response to the COVID-19 emergency, SSE Renewables and Greencoat Renewables launched a €70,000 COVID-19 response fund in April 2020 to support local communities around the wind farm.
-The funding is immediately available to groups mobilising a rapid response to support those most-in-need as a direct result of the impact of the Coronavirus outbreak.
-In addition to supporting rapid response initiatives, funding is also available for projects that will help rebuild our community in the months ahead.
+The funding was made immediately available to groups mobilising a rapid response to support those most-in-need as a direct result of the impact of the Coronavirus outbreak.
+In addition to supporting rapid response initiatives, funding was also made available for projects that will help rebuild our community in the months ahead.

 The 174MW Galway Wind Park is Ireland’s largest onshore wind farm, generating enough renewable energy to power around 140,000 homes, while offsetting over 175,000 tonnes of harmful carbon emissions annually.